dekeyrej/secretmanager/README.md

 ### Important note!

-_Currently this implentation is NOT Python 3.13 (or later) compatible.
-The newly defaulted SSL behavior requiring_ `VERIFY_X509_STRICT` _breaks the Kubernetes client and Vault over SSL functionality.
-I'll edit this note once I have a suitable hack to mitigate this 'enhancement',_
+_With no gymnastics, this works with Python 3.12 and eralier.
+It will fail with Python 3.13 (or later) unless 1) your Kubernetes cluster's ca.crt _and_ your vault ca.crt both implement `keyUsage=critical,digitalSignature,keyEncipherment`.
+The newly defaulted SSL behavior requiring_ `VERIFY_X509_STRICT` _breaks the Kubernetes client and Vault over SSL functionality._

 ```python
     import ssl